avengers-p7/Avengers_P7_Documents/Application_CI/Design/04- Python CI Checks/Python Static Code POC .md

 ***

 # Introduction
-CStatic code analysis is the process of analyzing source code without executing it.
+Static code analysis is the process of analyzing source code without executing it.

 # Pre-requisites